tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\16497.jpeg)<br>
-I mean if it's right next to my feet and there's no guide to yell at me how can I *not* pick it up.
+I mean if it's right next to my feet and there's no guide to yell at me, how can I *not* pick it up.
 <br><br>

 ![](\images\bahamas-album\IMG_5888.jpeg)<br>